Home How-to How to speed up a slow Mac

 4. Now, select all files and move to trash.

-10. Close some browser tabs
+9. Close unwanted browser tabs

 Let’s admit it: some individuals love keeping hundreds of tabs open in a single window.
 Each tab runs a process in the background.
 If there’s active content, it uses up CPU and memory.
 Opening too many tabs will overtax your computer memory and drain your battery.